Lunar Surface: Where Waste Heat Becomes Feedstock

 This branch is open research.
 The artifacts to evaluate at whatever depth is useful:

-Centradiant welcomes partner conversations with satellite operators, launch providers, agency programs, and commercial-compute customers whose interest in surface-based compute infrastructure complements the company's existing orbital thermal work.
+Centradiant welcomes partner conversations with satellite operators, launch providers, agency programs, and commercial-compute customers whose interest is in surface-based compute and resource infrastructure.